How To Keep Eggs From Freezing In The Winter

 Tip #4.
 Add Curtains to Windows

-If you have windows in your coop, then consider adding curtains to keep the drafts out.
 You might be amazed at how much this helps with the cold.
 Windows can be very drafty and even though we do want ventilation we do not want drafts.
-Consider hanging a few thick curtains over your windows and keep the gals warmer along with their eggs.

-You can make curtains with any leftover material.
-Reuse what you have such as a sweatshirt, old bath towels, or even blue jeans.
-Cut out a square of fabric that is several inches larger than the window and nail it into place.
+4. Cut out a square of fabric that is several inches larger than the window and nail it into place.

 If you find you have a heavy draft coming in through the outside of your windows you may need to do some repair work to help seal things up a bit more.

-You can also add curtains to the nesting boxes as well.
 Don’t worry that your chickens will stop using a box after you put a curtain on, they will quickly learn they are still able to get inside and will even prefer boxes with curtains on the front.

 Tip # 5.
 Collect Eggs More Often

-One of the easiest ways to keep eggs from freezing is to collect them before they do.
-If you have had your chickens for long, then you probably have a pretty good idea of when they lay their eggs.
-My hens tend to lay either very late morning or early afternoon.
+If you have had your chickens for a long time, you have a good idea of when they lay their eggs.
+My hens tend to lay their eggs from late morning to early afternoon.

 In the winter I like to go out at 11 am and then again at 3 pm to collect eggs.
 The second collection is important especially on very cold days.
-Eggs can freeze quickly and by adding a second collection time you can lessen the frequency of frozen and cracked eggs.

 4 black chickens on a bed or hay in the winter snow

 Tip # 5.
-Bring in Some Heat
+Bring in artificial Heat

 woman holding a pile of farm fresh chicken eggs